 Identification of economic events

-Measurement is the estimation of business transactions into financial terms by using the monetary units, like rupees, pounds, dollars, etc. If an event is not quantifiable then it is not considered for recording in financial accounts.
-Some of the examples that cannot be quantified include, recruiting a unit head, change of CEO, etc. which are not shown in the books of accounts.
-Recording means once the economic events are finalized and quantified in specific units, these are recorded in books of account in a systematic order as follows.
-The common books of records for accountants include journal, cashbooks, ledger entry, trial balance, financial statements.
+Measurement in an accounting process is the estimation of business transactions in the financial terms to put them in a precise monetary unit like rupees, pounds, dollars, etc. If an event is not quantifiable then it is better to write in a way it sounds explanatory however, most of the time, accounting principles doesn't rely upon the entries that doesn't speak numbers.
+Some of the examples that cannot be quantified include, recruiting a unit head, change of CEO, etc.however, these are not shown in the books of accounts.
+Recording means once the economic events are finalized and quantified, they must be entered in the books of records in such a way that they are readable, clear, easy to communicate by anyone.
+Some of the most common books of records for accountants include journal, cashbooks, ledger entry, trial balance, financial statements.

-3. Communication: This is the most important step in which, once the events are identified, measured and recorded in an appropriate order then the information should be passed on to management and other internal and external users.
-The communication should be easy, quick, regular, and professional.
+Communication is the most critical measure in which, once the events are identified, measured and recorded in an appropriate order, they must be put in communicative style.
+The records are so communicated that they are easy to follow, quick, precise but adequate.
 The communication should be done in such a way that it is designed to pass the right information to the right person at the right time.

-4. Organization refers to a business enterprise, whether for profit or not-for-profit motive.
-Depending upon the size of activities and level of business operation, it can be a sole-proprietary concern, partnership firm, cooperative society, company, local authority, Municipal Corporation or any other association of persons.
+An organization refers to a business enterprise of profit or not-for-profit motive.
+Depending upon the size of activities and level of business operation, it can be a sole-proprietary concern, partnership firm, cooperative society, company, local authority, municipal corporation or any other association of persons.
 Below is the image showing important steps of the accounting process.